 Using it is simple: select a message, click the Archive button to move the message to the designated folder.
 Keyboarders will use the Backspace key to move to the archive folder (a win for anyone who files messages to the Deleted Items folder because it's quick and easy.)

-The first time you use Archive, you'll be asked to let Outlook create an archive folder called Archive, or you can select an existing folder.
-If you use Exchange Online or Outlook.com and previously used Archive in Outlook on the web or Outlook on a device, Outlook will use the folder you previously chose.
+If you use a POP or IMAP account, the first time you use Archive, you'll be asked to let Outlook create an archive folder called Archive, or you can select an existing folder.

 Note: this is not the same as Outlook's AutoArchive or manual Archive (which is now called Clean Up Old Items).
 This new Archive button files everything into one folder.
 AutoArchive and Clean Up Old Items moves older messages to a separate .pst file while maintaining the same folder structure.